On additive bases in infinite abelian semigroups: Introduction

 In the framework of infinite abelian semigroups, far less is known concerning the function $E_T(h,k)$.
 In \cite[Theorem 2]{llp}, Lambert, Plagne and the third author proved that $E_G(h) \le h-1$ for every infinite abelian group $G$ and every integer $h \ge 1$, and also that, as far as infinite abelian groups are concerned, this inequality is best possible for all $h \ge 1$.
-The proof of \cite[Theorem 2]{llp} carries over just as well with any translatable semigroup.
-However, beyond this result, even the finiteness of $E_T(h,k)$ when $h,k \ge 2$ was left to be established (note that it follows easily from the definition that $E_T(1,k) = 0$).
-We do so in this paper, showing further that for every translatable semigroup $T$, the number $E_T(h,k)$ can always be bounded in terms of $h$ and $k$ alone. \begin{theorem} For any translatable semigroup $T$ and any two integers $h,k \ge 2$,

-\end{theorem} From a quantitative point of view, this bound certainly seems modest when compared to the already achieved estimates that we just mentioned in the special case $T=\N$.
-However, Theorem \ref{th:e2} applies to such a wide variety of semigroups that such a comparison is not truly relevant, as illustrated by the fact that there are infinite abelian groups for which $E_G(h,k)$ is already at least as large as $(h-1)k$ (see Remark \ref{rem:ElowBound}).

-Finally, we show that to study $E_T$ or $E_{G_T}$ is equivalent when $T$ is a translatable semigroup, where $G_T$ is the Grothendieck group of $T$. \begin{theorem} Let $T$ be a translatable semigroup and $G$ be its Grothendieck group.
-Then
+However, beyond this result and the fact that $E_G(1,k) = 0$ holds by definition, even the finiteness of $E_G(h,k)$ when $h,k \ge 2$ was left to be established.
+We do so in this paper, even bounding $E_G(h,k)$ uniformly in $G$.
+We actually give three bounds, corresponding to the two asymptotic regimes where $h$ or $k$ is large, and the special case $h=2$. \begin{theorem} Let $G$ be an infinite abelian group. \begin{enumerate}[(i)] \item For any fixed $k\ge 1$, for any $h\ge 2$ the bound $E_G(h, k)\ll_k h^k$ holds. \item For any fixed $h\ge 2$, for any $k\ge 2$ we have $E_G(h, k)\ll_h(k\log k)^{h-1}$. \item For $h=2$, we have $E_G(2,k)\le 2k-1$. \end{enumerate} \end{theorem} We will actually bound $E_G(h,\le k)$ which is at least as large as $E_G(h,k)$.
+Our proof reveals the intimate link between the function $E_G$ and the set of finite quotients of $G$.
+Thus our methods rely on the theory of finite abelian groups, including duality.
+As our next theorem shows, there are no nontrivial universal lower bounds for $E_G$; thus, notwithstanding the just stated universal upper bounds, the function $E_G$ depends greatly on the structure of $G$, more precisely on its finite quotients.